The Tax Disputes and Litigation Review: United Kingdom

 The most common causes of output VAT overpayments are simple error, or decisions from the courts and tribunals that overturn a previously accepted tax treatment.
 Claims for overpaid output VAT must be made within four years of the end of the relevant tax return.

-Claims for the recovery of under-recovered input VAT must be made within a period of four years from the date on which the return was made.47
+Claims for the recovery of under-recovered input VAT must be made within a period of four years from the date on which the return was made.46

-The most prominent source of tax overpayments for other taxes has arisen from decisions of the Court of Justice of the European Union (CJEU) that domestic legislation was incompatible with a taxpayer's EU rights, and that a tax levy was therefore not due.48 Similar issues can arise under double tax treaties.49
+The most prominent source of tax overpayments for other taxes has arisen from decisions of the Court of Justice of the European Union (CJEU) that domestic legislation was incompatible with a taxpayer's EU rights, and that a tax levy was therefore not due.47 Similar issues can arise under double tax treaties.48

-First, the High Court retains an inherent jurisdiction to hear claims in damages and restitution unless implicitly or explicitly excluded by statute.51 While the High Court has such an inherent jurisdiction, access to restitution claims in respect of taxation matters has been significantly curtailed by both legislation and by recent case law.
+First, the High Court retains an inherent jurisdiction to hear claims in damages and restitution unless implicitly or explicitly excluded by statute.50 While the High Court has such an inherent jurisdiction, access to restitution claims in respect of taxation matters has been significantly curtailed by both legislation and by recent case law.
 The UK courts have not generally been in favour of allowing taxpayers to avoid statutory deadlines by way of restitution claims.
+In the past, taxpayers have sought to bring restitution claims for monies paid under a mistake of law because this appeared to give a very generous limitation period.
+In November 2020 the UK Supreme Court handed down a further decision in the long running case of FII Group Litigation v.
+HMRC.51 In FII the UK Supreme Court clarified the position on extended limitation periods, finding that time begins to run from the date on which a taxpayer could have reasonably discovered it had a worthwhile claim to bring.
+Until the FII decision, it was generally understood that time only began to run from the date on which a court issued a final ruling which confirmed the existence of a claim.

 The Supreme Court in Littlewoods54 considered whether simple interest amounted to an adequate remedy in the context of VAT, and concluded that it was.